 We strive to ensure that students have access to gender-neutral restrooms and that each classroom is wheelchair accessible, but cannot always guarantee this.
 Our course scheduler indicates which classrooms provide which amenities so that you can make a more informed choice regarding the specific course timeline and location you ultimately choose to attend.

 At this time, all Tech Learning Collective courses are only offered in person.
 You must physically arrive at class to participate.
+For remote and online training options, refer to our Workshop and Webinar FAQ.

 When is the next class going to start?